hm-lang/core/proposals/intro.md

 # grammar/syntax

+Note on terminology:

+* Declaration: declaring a variable or function (and its type) but not defining its value

+* Definition: declaration along with an assignment of the function or variable.

+* `Identifier`: starts with an alphabetical character, can have numerical characters after that.
+    Note that underscores are not permitted, since they are an operator.

-* `LowerCamelCase`: identifier which starts with a lowercase alphabetical character.
+* `LowerCamelCase`: Identifier which starts with a lowercase alphabetical character.

-* `UpperCamelCase`: identifier which starts with an uppercase alphabetical character.
+* `UpperCamelCase`: Identifier which starts with an uppercase alphabetical character.

 ```
+===
+TODO: different types, e.g., lambda function
+===
+FunctionDeclaration := sequence([
+    LowerCamelCase
+    list(FunctionArgument)
+    operator(":")
+    TypeMatcher
+])

 # TODO: support for labeling token matchers, e.g. "parentClassNames" and "classBlock"
-ClassDeclaration := sequence([
+ClassDefinition := sequence([
     LowerCamelCase
     oneOf([
         operator(":=")